Donkeys were domesticated 5,000 years ago in East Africa where they shared work with dogs and elephants but canine history is unknown!

 WHY dogs and donkeys willingly subject themselves to life as ‘beasts of burden’ despite being cruelly treated by humans remains a mystery.

-If you have another example and/or photo, email the Editor with permission to quote you and/or use your photo.
-TheDogPress.com EST 2002 © Jan 2025 https://www.thedogpress.com/editorials/dogs-and-donkeys-b24A102.asp SSI
+If you have an example of animal loyalty or service to mankind, email the Editor with permission to quote you and/or use your photo.
+TheDogPress.com EST 2002 © Jan 2025 https://www.thedogpress.com/editorials/dogs-and-donkeys-b24A102.asp

 Click for FREE privacy-protected HEADlinesSSI Brought to you by NetPlaces Network: